 A visit to Antarctica can be included as a part of a cruise if you want a taste of the deep south without it being the only destination of the trip.
 These trips are longer than most Antarctic-only cruises, so are ideal if you have the time available and want to experience Antarctica and also some of the exotic and remote places along the way in the southernmost portion of South America.

-They usually take place aboard cruise ships that are larger than the more dedicated Antarctic vessels with more facilities and are often more family friendly.
+These cruises usually take place aboard the larger Antarctic cruise ships with more facilities and often family friendly facilities.

 Chilean Fjords, Antarctica and the Falkland Islands

 Wild and glacial Tierra del Fuego, then across to the Antarctic Peninsula for a different kind of wilderness and array of wildlife returning via the Falkland Islands.

 8 departures from October 2019 to February 2020